 I remember my father taking a cruise down the Nile, being presented his bill and nearly fainting.
 Alas, the bill was much cheaper than he expected as it was in Egyptian Pounds.
 Egyptian Pounds are not worth as much as pound sterling!

-Why does Egypt use the pound?
+Egyptian currency – Why does Egypt use the Pound and not the Dinar?

 Egyptian pound denominations

-It is divided into 100 piastres, or ersh, or 1,000 milliemes.
+Egyptian currency is divided into 100 piastres, or ersh, or 1,000 milliemes.
 Piastres are therefore the equivalent of pence in GBP.

 There are currently no coins, or notes available in any detonation below 5 piastres.

 Whats is the currency code for the Egyptian Pound?

 The currency code for the Egyptian pound is EGP.
 The Egyptian pound is frequently abbreviated as LE or L.E., which stands for livre égyptienne – the French Translation of Egyptian pound.